|Share this article:|

 To make developing even easier, consider developing your UDxs while logged into your development Linux system as the dbadmin user.
 This ensures that you have the permissions necessary to deploy your UDx.
 Another option is to add a user to your test Vertica database whose name matches your Linux user name.
 Then grant the Vertica user superuser privileges.

-Once you have installed the plugin, you are ready to develop UDxs!
+Now, you are ready to develop UDxs!

 In the next tutorial, we'll learn how to develop a User-Defined Scalar Function.